The following text is adapted from our successful bid to the Community Investment Fund

 The funds sought will provide the volunteers working in the area with tools and materials which will enable them to better control the vegetation, develop the pathway, supply and fit the interpretation boards and provide directional signage.
 The work will enable the creation of walking/cycling routes connecting Festival Park with areas of Middleport and Burslem.
 It will create usable safe green space for residents, reduce the opportunities for anti-social behaviour in the area and prepare the area for wider investment alongside the Etruria Valley development.

-The work will be undertaken by an active group of volunteers co-ordinated by Burslem Port Trust and will build on that previously undertaken by the volunteers to remove some of the vegetation and expose the line of the old canal.
+Much of the work will be undertaken by an active group of volunteers co-ordinated by Burslem Port Trust and will build on that previously undertaken by the volunteers to remove some of the vegetation and expose the line of the old canal.
 The activity to date has already created interest within the community some of whose members have become volunteers on work parties helping to control the vegetation.
 The improved access has also increased footfall in the area plus, Feral Spaces an artist led, child centred, place making project have increased their use of the area to undertake activities with children from Stoke on Trent.

 This project which has links to the wider regeneration of the area a catalyst for longer term investment leading to economic, social and environmental improvements